 14.050.
-Disclosure by Officers.
-Any officer who has a substantial personal or private interest in any measure or action proposed or pending before the Board of Governors shall, before the Board of Governors passes on the measure or action, file a written report of the nature of the interest with the President of the University and such statement shall be recorded in the appropriate minutes or other record of proceedings of the Board of Governors.
-An officer shall be deemed to have complied with the requirements of this section if he or she has filed, at any time before the Board of action and shall be relieved of the provisions of the first sentence of this section.

-Governors passes on such measure or action, a financial interest statement which discloses the basis for his or her substantial personal or private interest or interests that he or she may have therein.

-Any such person may amend his or her financial interest statement to disclose any subsequently acquired substantial interest at any time before the Board of Governors passes on any measure or
+Disclosure by Officers and Employees.
+Any officer or employee who has a substantial personal or private interest in any measure or action proposed or pending before the Board of Governors shall, before the Board of Governors passes on the measure or action, file a written report of the nature of the interest with the President of the University and such statement shall be recorded in the appropriate minutes or other record of proceedings of the Board of Governors.
+An officer or employee shall be deemed to have complied with the requirements of this section if he or she has filed, at any time before the Board of Governors passes on such measure or action, a financial interest statement which discloses the basis for his or her substantial personal or private interest or interests that he or she may have therein.
+Any such person may amend his or her financial interest statement to disclose any subsequently acquired substantial interest at any time before the Board of Governors passes on any measure or action and shall be relieved of the provisions of the first sentence of this section.